EuroProofNet/europroofnet.github.io/index.md

 EuroProofNet is the European research network on digital proofs.
 It aims at boosting the interoperability and usability of proof systems.
-It gathers more than 180 researchers on proof systems and formal proofs, from 30 different countries.
+It gathers [190 researchers](../teams) on proof systems and formal proofs, from [30 different countries](../teams).
 To join the action, [apply](https://e-services.cost.eu/action/CA20111/working-groups/apply) to the [working groups](../wg) you are interested in.